nutankumari211/collegedunia/README.md

 ## Usage

-We can all colleges with their p+fees, placement ,rating , user reviews and sort them as we want
+We can all see colleges names with their fees, placement ,rating , user reviews and sort them as we want .

 # Dependencies